dotX-Automation/dua-template/dua-template.md

 - Containers are granted full access to the hardware, since `/dev` and `/sys` are mounted inside the container; this is necessary for software modules that require access to the hardware.
 - The internal user of the container is a member of the `sudo` group inside the container; however, it has a password, that must be specified when configuring the project as explained in [Creating a target](#creating-a-target) and that is only copied as `sha-512` salted hash in the `Dockerfile`, so its plain text is never stored anywhere.

-**Please note that it is the end user's responsibility to ensure that the Docker configuration files are not modified in a way that would compromise the security of the system, and that the internal user password is not lost.** If the password is lost, the end user can always change it by modifying the `Dockerfile` and rebuilding the image.
+**Please note that it is the end user's responsibility to ensure that the Docker configuration files, the Docker containers based on this work, or any other part of this work, do not compromise the security and safety of the systems on which they use them, and that the internal user password is not lost.
+The creators of this work decline any responsibility regarding any sort of damage caused by, or imputable to, the use of this project and its derived works.
+See also the attached [`LICENSE`](LICENSE) for the complete usage terms to which you must agree.**

+If the password is lost, the end user can always change it by modifying the `Dockerfile` and rebuilding the image.

 If the end user requires a different configuration, they have full control over the Docker configuration files, and can modify them as they see fit.